NextCenturyCorporation/mcs-ingest/README.md

 # Recommendations when testing:

-* When creating scenes, you ingest the debug files (move them to their own directory)
+* When creating scenes, ingest the debug files (move them to their own directory)
 * When testing, use an eval name that is unique, doesn't look like a real eval, and is easy to notice.
 * Make sure you use same eval name for scenes and history when ingesting
 * Verify info.team is set in history json (normally set in config when running eval)
+* Create files with a metadata level of oracle unless you have a reason to do otherwise

 # Unit tests
 To run the unit tests, run the command:  python3 -m unittest